Equestrian statue of Gattamelata: Style

 The Equestrian statue of Gattamelata is a sharp departure from earlier, post-Classical equestrian statues, such as the Gothic Bamberg Horseman (c.
 1230s).
 While the Bamberg Horseman depicts a German emperor, it lacks the dimension, power, and naturalism of Gattamelata.
 While that rider is also in fairly realistic proportion to his horse, he lacks the strength of Gattamelata.
 The latter is portrayed as a real man, his armor a badge of status; this ruler, however, appears almost deflated, lost in the carefully sculpted drapery that covers him.
 His power is derived solely from his crown, reflecting the differences that Renaissance individualism produced: here, position – the crown – is what matters, whereas in Gattamelata, it is the individual and his character that matter.

 A comparison between the sculpture and that of Marcus Aurelius' equestrian statue shows how closely Donatello looked to classical art and its themes.
 In this depiction of Marcus Aurelius, the emperor dwarfs his horse, dominating it by size.
 However, the emperor also has a facial expression of dominance and determination.
 Marcus' horse is dressed up, and, while the emperor himself is clad in robes, not armor, he appears both the political and military leader.
 The attention to the horse's musculature and movement and the realistic depiction of the emperor (forgiving his size) are mirrored in Gattamelata.
 Also similar is the feeling of grandeur, authority, and power both portraits exude.

 Another element that Donatello took from ancient sculpture is the trick of adding a support (a sphere) under the raised front leg of the horse, which appears also in the lost Regisole of Pavia, a bronze equestrian statue from either the late Western Roman Empire, the Ostrogothic Kingdom or the Byzantine Exarchate of Ravenna.
 In this sculpture a standing cat was used to carry the load under the horseshoe.

 History

-In October 2025, the statue as removed from its pedestal to undergo an extensive restoration expected to last approximately 18 months.
+In October 2025, the statue was removed from its pedestal to undergo an extensive restoration expected to last approximately 18 months.